Elkantor/sc2api/README.md

 </p>
 </blockquote>

-For exemple, the [getting_start](https://github.com/Elkantor/sc2api/blob/master/doc/getting_start.md) file show you an exemple to quickly create a default bot (wich don't do anything, just sets up the parameters and launch the game with the default bot behavior).
+For exemple, the [getting_start](https://github.com/Elkantor/sc2api/blob/master/doc/getting_start.md) file shows you an exemple to quickly create a default bot (wich don't do anything, just sets up the parameters and launch the game with the default bot behavior).

 ## Developing